Naive set theory: Equality

 Two sets A and B are defined to be equal when they have precisely the same elements, that is, if every element of A is an element of B and every element of B is an element of A. (See axiom of extensionality.)
 Thus a set is completely determined by its elements; the description is immaterial.
 For example, the set with elements 2, 3, and 5 is equal to the set of all prime numbers less than 6.

 If the sets A and B are equal, this is denoted symbolically as A = B (as usual).

 Empty set

 The empty set, denoted as $\varnothing$ and sometimes $\{\}$, is a set with no members at all.
 Because a set is determined completely by its elements, there can be only one empty set.
 (See axiom of empty set.)
 Although the empty set has no members, it can be a member of other sets.
 Thus $\varnothing\neq\{\varnothing\}$, because the former has no members and the latter has one member.
-In mathematics, the only sets with which one needs to be concerned can be built up from the empty set alone.